jrisi256/learn/learn_R/r_startup_library.md

 This [guidance from RStudio](https://environments.rstudio.com/shared.html) expertly describes the issue.
 Suppose on January 1st, you install the `tibble` package and all associated dependencies (`rlang`, `cli`, `crayon`, etc.).
 Everything is all well and good.
 On February 1st, you download the `pkgdown` package.
 It has an overlapping set of dependencies with `tibble` (`rlang`, `cli`, `crayon`, etc.).
 The first problem which could arise is any previous code which relied upon those dependencies may not work now because those packages have changed.
 The second problem is `tibble` was not updated.
 As a result, `tibble` may not work because the version of `tibble` currently installed was not tested on the new versions of the dependencies.

 The above documentation from RStudio goes on to describe a **shared baseline** set-up where you pull from a snapshotted version of CRAN (created yourself or by using one provided by the [lovely people at MRAN](https://blog.revolutionanalytics.com/2019/05/cran-snapshots-and-you.html)).
 This solves the issue because every time you download a new package it comes from a stable, tested version of CRAN where all packages are guaranteed to work harmoniously together.
 However, it's a bit overkill for one person or a team of people.
 For starters, you won't be able to download any new packages or updates past the snapshot.
-When you do inevitably want to update, you'll have to redownload and reinstall all your packages from the new snapshot.
+When you do inevitably want to update, you'll have to re-download and reinstall all your packages from the new snapshot.

 This is where `renv` comes into play.